 - Anyone 18 years of age or older may bring their bicycles on CTA trains and rack-equipped buses.
 Customers ages 12 through 17 must be accompanied by an adult.
 Children under age 12 are not permitted to bring bicycles on CTA trains or buses. - Let other passengers board the train first.
 This reduces the chance of someone tripping over your bicycle.
 Priority seating is intended for seniors and passengers with disabilities. - If there is a train or station evacuation, leave your bicycle behind to ensure a swift and safe exit for you and all other customers.
-Store your bicycle on top of or in between seats and out of the aisles. - To ensure proper safety of all passengers, Chicago Police and CTA personnel may, at any time, decide trains are too crowded, your bicycle is obstructing customer movement, or there are already two cyclists in one car.
-As a result, they may restrict bicycles from being brought on trains.
-Please follow their instructions. - There is CTA bicycle parking at most CTA rail stations.
+Store your bicycle on top of or in between seats and out of the aisles. - To ensure proper safety of all passengers, Chicago Police and CTA personnel may restrict bicycles from being brought on trains.
+This may happen if your bicycle is obstructing customer movement, or there are already two cyclists in one car.
+Please follow their instructions. - There is CTA bicycle parking at many CTA rail stations.
 If trains are too crowded, or you don't want to bring your bicycle on the system, park your bicycle in the approved parking area and ride the train. - Cyclists assume all responsibility for any damage and/or injury that occurs as a result of their bicycle being on CTA property.
 This includes injury to the cyclist, or other customers.
-A sudden stop by the transit vehicle does not remove responsibility from the bicycle owner for damages or injuries to other customers or themselves. - Motor-powered bikes of any kind are not permitted on the CTA.
+A sudden stop by the transit vehicle does not remove responsibility from the bicycle owner for damages or injuries to other customers or themselves. - Folding bikes are allowed on all CTA vehicles during all hours. - Motor-powered bikes of any kind are not permitted on the CTA.